tw-mosip/inji-wallet/docs/presentation-during-issuance.md

       1. TrustedVerifiers is empty list because we are skipping the client validation of pre-registered Verifiers in this flow
       2. shouldValidateClient is false
       3. Additionally, In OVP library, if shouldValidateClient is false, unsigned VP request from pre-registered verifiers will be allowed.
 Note that, Pre-registered verifiers with signed VP request is still not possible here.

+TODO

+1. Issuer initiated issuance flow (QR code) - show issuer host as well in consent shown to user.
+Credential offer + trusted issuer - no consent required again
+2. TODO: get the jwks_uri for the pre-registered verifier from issuer metadata during /iar request